DXFH-TV

 DXFH-TV, channel 23, was the flagship station of Philippine television network ABS-CBN Sports and Action (S+A), a fully owned subsidiary of AMCARA Broadcasting Network.
 The station's studios and transmitter are located at the ABS-CBN Broadcast Center, San Jose Road, Zamboanga City.

-On May 5, 2020, S+A Zambaoanga went off-air, together with ABS-CBN and MOR, due to cease-and-desist order from the National Telecommunications Commission after its legislative franchise expired the previous day.
+On May 5, 2020, S+A Zambaoanga went off-air, alongside ABS-CBN and MOR, due to cease-and-desist order from the National Telecommunications Commission after its legislative franchise expired the previous day.